 Staying at home, games and activities

-Click here to download a social story explaining the why we need to be doing activities at home.
+Underdogg and the indoor adventure A social story explaining the why we need to be doing activities at home.

-The Imagination Tree website shows you how to make games and have fun through a stay at home survival guide.
+The Imagination Tree shows you how to make games and have fun through a stay at home survival guide.
 Games for toddles, pre-schoolers and children of school age.

 Wild Challenge is your chance to help wildlife, explore nature, and work towards awards by making your way through a heap of wild activities.

 BBC CBeebies Radio has free downloads for helping calm and relax children.